oliu-io/CSCI-567-HW2/README.md

 # Bring Your Own BERT

 In this assignment, we will implement our own BERT model from scratch!
-This repo is adapted from materials provided by Redwood Research[https://www.redwoodresearch.org/mlab].
+This repo is adapted from materials provided by [Redwood Research](https://www.redwoodresearch.org/mlab).

 To get started, first clone this repo and run
 ```